tied/aws-must/README.md

 3. use YAML anchors to express dependencies between infrastructure elements.

 4. add comments in YAML and Mustache templates.
-The tool uses simple tag syntax (**&plus;&plus;start&plus;&plus;** and **&plus;&plus;close&plus;&plus;** -tags) to allow template documentation to be automatically extracted from template source code.
+The tool supports simple tag syntax (**&plus;&plus;start&plus;&plus;** **&plus;&plus;close&plus;&plus;** -tags) to add documentation to Mustache templates, which can be extracted to a separate document.

-5. write reusable template elements using Mustache partials.
+5. use Mustache partials to get rid of repeating similar sections in JSON configuration.

 6. concentrate on configurations expressed in YAML (with minimal markdown).

 ## Installation

+Add following line to `Gemfile`

+	gem 'aws-must'

+and run

+	bundle install

 ## Usage